The Icelandic ruling coalition has reached an agreement on a new government.

 In the September election, the Left-Green Movement, the conservative Independence Party, and the center-right Progressive Party gained 38 of the 63 seats in parliament, up from 33 in the previous election in 2017.

-After a decade of political turmoil, Iceland has enjoyed four years of calm thanks to an unorthodox coalition that has earned Jakobsdottir some criticism and seen her party lose ground in the election.
+After a decade of political turmoil, Iceland has enjoyed four years of calm thanks to an unorthodox partnership that has earned Jakobsdottir some criticism and seen her own party lose ground in the election.

 This is the first election since 2003 in which an exiting government has kept its majority.